 Symptoms of a panic attack can feel like a heart attack.
 They may include heart palpitations, accelerated heart rate, sweating, trembling or shaking, shortness of breath, feeling like they are choking or being smothered, feelings of impending doom, or feeling out of control.

-There are also phobia-related anxiety disorders, including social phobia that involves fear of being in social situations or humiliating themselves in social situations.
+There are also phobia-related anxiety disorders, including social phobia, that involves fear of being in social situations or humiliating themselves in social situations.
 Phobic disorders also involve fear of something specific, like water, spiders, or the outdoors.

 Risk factors for anxiety disorders include:

-- Feeling shy or inhibited as a child
+- Feeling shy or inhibited socially

 - Being exposed to a stressful environment or negative events, especially as a child